siom79/japicmp/README.md

 * Per default only public classes and class members are compared.
 If necessary, the access modifier of the classes and class members to be compared can be set to package, protected or private.
 * Per default classes from all packages are compared.
 If necessary, certain packages can be excluded or only specific packages can be included.
+* All changes between all classes/methods/fields are compared.
+If necessary, output can be limited to changes that are binary incompatible (as described in the [Java Language Specification](http://docs.oracle.com/javase/specs/jls/se7/html/jls-13.html)).
 * A maven plugin is available that allows you to compare the current artifact version with some older version from the repository.

-[melix](https://github.com/melix) has developed a gradle plugin for japicmp.
-The github page can be found [here](https://github.com/melix/japicmp-gradle-plugin).
+[melix](https://github.com/melix) has developed a [gradle plugin](https://github.com/melix/japicmp-gradle-plugin) for japicmp.

+##Tools##

-##Usage CLI tool##
+###Usage CLI tool###

 The tool has a set of CLI parameters that are described in the following:

     -h                        Prints this help.
     -o <pathToOldVersionJar>  Provides the path to the old version of the jar.
     -n <pathToNewVersionJar>  Provides the path to the new version of the jar.
     -x <pathToXmlOutputFile>  Provides the path to the xml output file.
-If not given, stdout is used.
     -a <accessModifier>       Sets the access modifier level (public, package, protected, private), which should be used.
     -i <packagesToInclude>    Comma separated list of package names to include, * can be used as wildcard.
     -e <packagesToExclude>    Comma separated list of package names to exclude, * can be used as wildcard.
     -m                        Outputs only modified classes/methods.
 If not given, all classes and methods are printed.
+    -b                        Outputs only classes/methods that are binary incompatible.
+If not given, all classes and methods are printed.

-##Usage maven plugin##
+###Usage maven plugin###

 The maven plugin can be included in the pom.xml file of your artifact in the following way: